ffreemt/nonebot-plugins-watch/README.md

 nonebot.run()

 ```
-Create a file, say fancy_plugin.py if not already there, in the directory above.
+Create a file, say fancy_plugin.py if not already there, in the watch-directory (specified by `path_to_plugin_dir`) above.
 Edit and test and/or remove the file fancy_plugin.py to your heart's content.

-Note: currently if you copy a new file to the directory, you need to modify the file at least once to effect a certain plugin.
+Note: currently in order to effect a certain plugin alerady in the watch-directory (specified by `path_to_plugin_dir`), you need to modify the file at least once, e.g., `touch file1.py`.
 Hopefully this can be fixed in a future version.

 ### Acknowledgments